PaddlePaddle/PaddleSleeve/AdvBox/AEs_detection/README.md

 ### Setup_paths

-   Open `setup_paths.py` and set the paths and other detector-related settings.
+   Open `setup_paths.py` and set the paths, attack methods and other detector-related settings.

 ### Run Adversarial example detection